Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 Copys <strvar> to clipboard.

-The "clipb2var" command returns one of the following values in the system variable "result":
+The "var2clipb" command returns one of the following values in the system variable "result":

 Value   Meaning
 -----------------------
-0       Couldn't open the clipboard.
+0       Can not open the clipboard.
-1       Copy to clipboard was successful.
+1       Copying to clipboard is successful.

+Example:
+	var2clipb 'TeraTerm 4.46'
+	clipb2var data
+	messagebox data 'clipboard data'